Websoft9/docker-onlyofficecommunityserver/README.md

 ln -sf /usr/local/bin/docker-compose  /usr/bin
 ```

-Once complete installation, you can use you local browser to access URL: *http://Instance's Internet IP:9002* to start use it
+Once complete installation, you can use you local browser to access URL: *http://Instance's Internet IP:9002* to start it.

+> You can set the default database password and application usename and password by [docker-compose file](docker-compose.yml)

 ## Parameters

 * **Services**: ONLYOFFICE CommunityServer, ONLYOFFICE DocumentServer, phpMyAdmin, MySQL5.7
-* **Database root password**: 1.9.0 or later
-* **ONLYOFFICE CommunityServer credentials**:
 * **Ports**: 9090 for phpMyAdmin, 9002 for ONLYOFFICE DocumentServer

 ## Subscription